tango00/ICT171-Server/README.md

 I purchased a domain on GoDaddy and linked it to my EC2 Instance's IP address to make my website accessible via a custom domain.
 Then I connected my IP to the domain name.

 ---
 That is how I made this web server.
 As I said in the Project Proposal, I used AI to help me out with issues and with learning how to code in HTML.
 However, the idea and the creation is by me.
 I bumped into a lot of technical difficulties and a lot of errors; without ChatGPT there to summarize the errors and help me learn I wouldn't be able to have completed this project.
 Towards the end of making this server, I had to change instances because the original just wasn't working anymore.
 I couldn't access it anymore even through AWS itself.
+I had to create a new instance an abundance of times.
 That explains why some photos don't match with the others.